-The variety of undergraduate (UG) programs that the US universities offer and the amount of flexibility a student in a top US university has is mind blowing.
-University of California, Berkeley offers over 350 UG programs as against over 80 offered by Delhi University.
-You will easily find US students with major in Maths with a minor in music or psychology.
+The variety of undergraduate (UG) programs that the US universities offer and the amount of flexibility a student in a top US university has is mind-blowing.
+University of California, Berkeley offers over 350 UG programs against over 80 provided by Delhi University.
+You will easily find US students majoring in Maths with a minor in music or psychology.

-The classroom sizes are smaller in the US that allows for better interactions between the teachers and the students.
+The classroom sizes are smaller in the US, which allows for better interactions between the teachers and the students.
 A typical student in a US university is driven primarily by his interest in the field of study he wants to pursue.
-Hence school applications and program selections are very diversified, reducing number of people applying for any specific program or to a university.
-In India its pretty much hierarchical with majority of students choosing engineering with IITs at the top of the list.
-Even among IIT aspirants, Computer Science becomes top choice, broadly followed by Electrical, Mechanical and Chemical Engineering.
+Hence school applications and program selections are very diversified, reducing the number of people applying for any specific program or university.
+In India, it's hierarchical, with most students choosing engineering with IITs at the top of the list.
+Even among IIT aspirants, Computer Science becomes the top choice, broadly followed by Electrical, Mechanical and Chemical Engineering.

-In the US universities, there is lost of emphasis on research at the UG level.
-Many students work on sponsored as well as independent projects in their field of studies.
-Freshmen get a chance to explore and work on problems prevailing in the industry, within months of joining the college.
+In the US universities, there is a lost of emphasis on research at the UG level.
+Many students work on sponsored and independent projects in their field of study.
+First-year students get a chance to explore and work on problems prevailing in the industry within months of joining the college.
 Unfortunately, this is not the case in India.